Skilled5041/team-omicron-lists-website/src/lib/guidelines/level_rating_and_placement_process.md

 1. It must meet the minimum standards written in the guidelines
 2. It must receive at least 3 upvotes (the default post reaction in #submit-levels )

 Nominations are given by @⭐️ ⌭ Level Nominator, and you can request your level to be nominated after it meets the 2 requirements.
 It is highly recommended to receive feedback on a level before asking for a nomination, however it is not required.
+Ping the list nominator role to request a nomination.

 ## Qualification